 The Zoo's latest project is a solar installation on the rooftop of its Safari Gift Shop.
 This installation includes a real-time look at the amount of generation the solar panels provide.
 You can track this at this site or from a digital display at the South Arrival Experience bridge leading into the Zoo!

 This is only one of several projects here at the Zoo that reduce the water and energy we use and the need for landfill space.
-In 2012, the Saint Louis Zoo was honored with the Circle of Excellence Award from the St. Louis Regional Chamber of Commerce and The Saint Louis Green Business Challenge.
+In 2013, the Saint Louis Zoo was honored with the Circle of Excellence Award from the St. Louis Regional Chamber of Commerce and The Saint Louis Green Business Challenge.
+In 2014, the Zoo won the USGBC Missouri Gateway Chapter Growing Green Award for Operational Excellence.
+The Zoo also was awarded first place for its solar system by the St. Louis American Society of Heating, Refrigerating and Air Conditioning Engineers (ASHRAE) Chapter.
+The ASHRAE Technology Award contest recognizes energy efficient, green design.

 The Zoo currently recycles: